tiffany352/rink-rs/README.md

 ### Contribution

+Contribution guide can be found on the wiki: https://github.com/tiffany352/rink-rs/wiki#contribution-guide

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work will grant the rights lined out in the MPL, including larger works with secondary licenses.